cf-convention/cf-convention.github.io/large-projects.md

 ## Model Intercomparions Projects

-Many model intercomparison projects ("MIPs") are under the auspices of the [World Climate Research Programme](https://www.wcrp-climate.org/) and supported by either of the *core projects* [Earth System Modelling and Observations (ESMO)](https://www.wcrp-climate.org/esmo-overview) and [Regional Information for Society (RIfS)](https://www.wcrp-climate.org/rifs-overview).
+Many model intercomparison projects ("MIPs") are under the auspices of the [World Climate Research Programme](https://www.wcrp-climate.org/) and supported by either of the two *core projects* [Earth System Modelling and Observations (ESMO)](https://www.wcrp-climate.org/esmo-overview) and [Regional Information for Society (RIfS)](https://www.wcrp-climate.org/rifs-overview).

 ### CMIP - Coupled Model Intercomparion Project

 The objective of [CMIP](https://www.wcrp-climate.org/wgcm-cmip) is to better understand past, present and future climate changes arising from natural, unforced variability or in response to changes in radiative forcing in a multi-model context.
 A specific committee, the [WGCM Infrastructure Panel (WIP)](https://www.wcrp-climate.org/wgcm-cmip/wip) is charged with coordinating infrastructure support for CMIP.
 It works with projects funded to develop software and supporting infrastructure that facilitates access to and analysis of the CMIP model output.
-It defines specifications and standards that ensure model output is written in a common structure and format, and that it is archived and made accessible worldwide in a common way. ***something on DRQ that provides a direct link to CF***
+It defines specifications and standards that ensure model output is written in a common structure and format, and that it is archived and made accessible worldwide in a common way.
+These specifications and standards are collected into a [Data Request (CMIP DRQ)](https://wcrp-cmip.github.io/WGCM_Infrastructure_Panel/CMIP6/data_request.html).

 ### CORDEX - Coordinated Downscaling Experiment

 The vision of [CORDEX](https://cordex.org) is to advance and coordinate through global partnerships the science and application of regional climate downscaling of data directly from contemporary global climate models.
 The WCRP views regional downscaling as both an important research topic and an opportunity to engage a broader community of climate scientists in its activities.
 Regional climate information is more than ever needed for decision-making on societal issues such as vulnerability and adaptation to a changing climate with weather/water extremes.
-For infrastructure support, data and metadata standards CORDEX draws on and contributes to the work of WIP. *** CORDEX DRQ***
+For infrastructure support, data and metadata standards CORDEX draws on and contributes to the work of WIP.
+Similar to CMIP, these data specifications are collected into a Data Request, the [CORDEX DRQ](https://cordex.org/experiment-guidelines/cordex-cmip6/data-request-cordex-cmip6-rcms/).

 ### Input4MIPs - Input datasets for Model Intercomparisons Project